-Visit the individual websites for more information on the various scholarships, complete eligibility requirements, and deadlines.
+Please visit the individual websites for most up to date information on the various scholarships, complete eligibility requirements, and deadlines if no link is provided.
 Also check with your college or university to search for other available scholarships.

 Academic Top Scholars (ATS) – Accessible to all dependent children, age 24 and under, and all spouses of Active-Duty U.S. military Service Members are eligible to apply for scholarships with ThanksUSA

 AFCEA Educational Fund – www.afcea.org/education/scholarships.
 Provides $2,000 to students pursuing an undergraduate or graduate degree while employed in the science or technology disciplines directly related to the mission of AFCEA.

 Air Force Aid Society General George S. Brown Spouse Tuition Assistance Program (STAP) – Administered by the Air Force Aid Society that provides tuition assistance to the spouses of active-duty U.S. Air Force service members residing overseas. http://www.worldwidelearn.com/military/Family-education-resources/air-force-assistance/afas/george-brown-stap.html.

 Air Force Aid Society General Henry H. Arnold Education Grant Program –www.afas.org/Education/ArnoldEdGrant.cfm – Provides $2,000 grants to selected sons and daughters of active duty, Title 10 AGR/Reserve, Title 32 AGR performing full-time active duty, retired, retired reserve and deceased Air Force members; spouses (stateside) of active duty members and Title 10 AGR/Reservists; and surviving spouses of deceased personnel for their undergraduate studies.